Feeric Fashion Week 2025

 Titled Timeless Threads, Hooldra’s latest work marked the fifth Feeric Hub initiative and set the tone with a sense of urgency.
 Built from discarded garments, the collection turned textile waste into something direct and necessary.
 There was no room for spectacle for its own sake.
 Inspiration came from the 1960s, but what resonated most was the present: over 3,000 kilograms of used clothing collected in just six weeks, piled up next to collection trucks, set the physical and emotional backdrop.
 The message was clear, recycling alone does not suffice.

-Hooldra’s proposition moved beyond aesthetics.
-It brought attention to the cycle of excess, and made that excess visible, impossible to ignore.
+Hooldra’s proposition brought attention to the cycle of excess, and made that excess visible, impossible to ignore.
 With contributions from emerging designers across Europe and casting by Cardinalia Models, the collection insisted on inclusion while asking the audience to look at consumption with sharper eyes.
 Textile waste bins, now implemented throughout Sibiu County, became part of the staging.
 The city itself became part of the work.

 ANA FARIMA Exhibition